Cloud Infrastructure for Reliable Live Streaming

 Resources allocated per stream session.

-With dedicated instances, your stream performance isn't affected by other users or platform-wide load.
+With optionally available dedicated instances, your stream performance isn't affected by other users or platform-wide load.

 Regional Routing